john-cd/rust_howto/src/async/async_traits.md

 {{#include ../../deps/examples/async_traits2.rs}}
 ```

-Note that there are still caveats for public traits - see [Announcing `async fn` and return-position `impl Trait` in traits][announcing-async-fn]⮳.
+Note that there are still caveats for public traits - see [Announcing `async fn` and return-position `impl Trait` in traits][blog-announcing-async-fn]⮳.

 In addition, traits that use `-> impl Trait` and `async fn` are not object-safe, which means they lack support for dynamic dispatch.
 In the meanwhile, use the `async-trait` crate.